spectrocloud/librarium/packages/docs/content/14-troubleshooting/00-palette-namespaces-podes.md

 # Enterprise NameSpaces with Pods

-The namespace to pod mapping for Palette On-Prem Enterprise Clusters.
+The following table gives the namespace to pod mapping for Palette On-Prem Enterprise Clusters.

 |PALETTE NAMESPACES|PODES|
 |--|--|